the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 elements.map(toUpperCaseTransformation);
 # leanpub-end-insert
 ~~~~~~~

+*Note: When using a modern framework like React, you are not using the DOM API that often anymore.
+So personally I ran into the previous error myself when I came up with this example and had to look up the solution for it too.
+This should just tell you that everyone has to look up things and no one knows everything.*

 Let's take one step back and look at our selectors.
 Change the body's elements content in the *index.html* file to the following content: